jritten/UF_Hacks_Starter_Kit/Starter_Kit_1/ibm-react-app/README.md

 ### [Create a React App](https://reactjs.org/docs/create-a-new-react-app.html)

-Create a React app or use the [sample app](https://github.com/IBM-Developer-Austin/appid-sample-code-snippets).
+Create a React app below, clone this repo, or use the [sample app](https://github.com/IBM-Developer-Austin/appid-sample-code-snippets).

 **Note:** If it's been a while since you've used the `create-react-app` command, it has been depricated.
 You will need to uninstall and re-rerun the command.